 - Sign up for e-bills with as many vendors as possible (especially for recurring expenses like your cell phone bill, internet service, monthly utilities, etc.).

 - Pay for as many expenses as possible using your business credit card or debit card, then download those transactions directly into your accounting system using bank feeds.

-- Use your bank’s online billpay service instead of writing paper checks.
+- Use an online billpay service instead of writing paper checks.